chicagopython/algosig/_posts/2021-01-07-seating-system.md

 ## Description

 You are given a grid representing seats on an airplane.
-You are trying to model which seats will be occupied using the following rules.
+You are trying to model which seats will be occupied or empty.

+Each symbol represent an empty seat, occupied seat, or no seat which is the floor as shown below.

 ```
 Empty seat    (L)
 Occupied seat (#)
 No seat       (.)
 ```

+The grid looks like the following.

 ```
 #.LL.L#.##